cyanzhong/jsbox-docs/docs/en/foundation/prefs.md

 - `key`: the key that will be used to persistent settings
 - `value`: default value for the current setting, can be null
 - `placeholder`: placeholder shown when input is empty
+- `insetGrouped`: whether to use insetGrouped style list
 - `inline`: whether to edit text inline

 # title